 For these infants, it’s in the second year of life that a dramatic divergence arises.

-As a child with autism grows up, they will not gain dynamic intelligence naturally like their peers.
+As an autistic child grows up, they will not gain dynamic intelligence naturally like their peers.

 Dynamic intelligence gives us the ability to think flexibly and understand different perspectives in life, to cope with change, and to integrate information from multiple sources.